The Cundill Centre brings together experts from around the world, youth and their families

 The Cundill Centre works with agencies and experts around the world.
-The International Advisory Board (IAB) supports the vision, strategy and goals of the Cundill Centre in partnership with the Director of the Cundill Centre.
+The International Advisory Board (IAB) supports the vision, strategy and goals of the Cundill Centre, working in partnership with the Director of the Cundill Centre.
 The IAB advocates to the international depression community on the work of the Cundill Centre.
-The board also helps the Centre build international relationships.
+The board also helps the centre build international relationships.

-Dr. Giovanni Salum - Associate Professor, Department of Psychiatry, Federal University of Rio Grande do Sul (UFRGS) and coordinator of the Section of Negative Affect and Social Processes
+Associate Professor, Department of Psychiatry, Federal University of Rio Grande do Sul (UFRGS) and coordinator of the Section of Negative Affect and Social Processes, Brazil

-Dr. Sarah Hetrick - Associate Professor of Youth Mental Health, Department of Psychological Medicine, University of Auckland and honorary Principal Fellow, Centre of Youth Mental Health, University of Melbourne
+Associate Professor of Youth Mental Health, Department of Psychological Medicine, University of Auckland and honorary Principal Fellow, Centre of Youth Mental Health, University of Melbourne, Autstralia

-Vice Dean (Academic Psychiatry), Chair of Mood Disorders, and Director, Centre for Affective Disorders, Department of Psychological Medicine, Institute of Psychiatry, Psychology and Neuroscience, King’s College London
+Vice Dean (Academic Psychiatry), Chair of Mood Disorders, and Director, Centre for Affective Disorders, Department of Psychological Medicine, Institute of Psychiatry, Psychology and Neuroscience, King’s College London, UK